Generic Name: diltiazem hydrochloride

 Hypertensive or anginal patients who are treated with other formulations of diltiazem can safely be switched to Dilacor XR capsules at the nearest equivalent total daily dose.
 Subsequent titration to higher or lower doses may, however, be necessary and should be initiated as clinically indicated.

-Dosages must be adjusted to each patient’s needs, starting with 180 mg or 240 mg once daily.
+Dosage: Hypertension: Dosages must be adjusted to each patient’s needs, starting with 180 mg or 240 mg once daily.
 Based on the antihypertensive effect, the dose may be adjusted as needed.
-Individual patients, particularly ≥ 60 years of age, may respond to a lower dose of 120 mg.
+Individual patients, particularly ≥60 years of age, may respond to a lower dose of 120 mg.
 The usual dosage range studied in clinical trials was 180 mg to 480 mg once daily.

 While a dose of Dilacor XR given once daily may produce an antihypertensive effect similar to the same total daily dose given in divided doses, individual dose adjustment may be needed.

-Sublingual nitroglycerin may be taken as required to abort acute anginal attacks during diltiazem therapy.
+Sublingual Nitroglycerin may be taken as required to abort acute anginal attacks during diltiazem hydrochloride therapy.

-Diltiazem hydrochloride may be safely coadministered with short- and long-acting nitrates.
+Prophylactic Nitrate Therapy – Diltiazem hydrochloride may be safely co-administered with short- and long-acting nitrates.